The Teros 12 Sensor, SOLUS Spot Meter App and EC Learning about EC

 Maximum Water Content

-Choosing the maximum water content level depends on the grow medium's ability to hold water which is shown in the chart below.
+Choosing the maximum water content level depends on the grow medium's ability to hold water.

 Rockwool and Coco Coir have similar moisture content holding ability.